 - Provide support for students returning from a Medical Leave of Absence

-- The Office of Student Care Coordination is glad to accept requests submitted by student organizations, staff, and faculty for presentations on the Student Care Network, services provided by the Office of Student Care Coordination, and responding to students in distress.
+- Student Care Coordination is glad to accept requests submitted by student organizations, staff, and faculty for presentations on the Student Care Network, services provided by the Student Care Coordination, and responding to students in distress.
 Please click here to request a presentation.